jdscolam/Rapptor/readme.markdown

 --

 1. Any suggestions on how to avoid showing a browser for authentication.
-1. Thoughts on using `Post` objects as references instead of `id` when dealing with threads
+1. Any thoughts on cleaning up current code as it stands.
-1. Possible better implementations when handling images with `Image`
+1. Ideas on Filters, Streams, and Subscriptions implementation.

 Coming Soon
 --

-1. More API calls with tests
+1. More API calls as they are delivered by App.net team
 1. Async authorization calls
 1. Example app
-1. More cool stuff
+1. Super secret feature

 Credit Where it is Due
 --